MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

         async def render_data(self, _context: TurnContext, memory: Memory, tokenizer: Tokenizer, maxTokens: int):
           # your render data logic
       ```

     ---

-1. **Call AI with prompt**: In the Teams AI prompt system, you can easily inject a data source by adjusting the augmentation.data_sources configuration section.
-This connects the prompt with the DataSource added in the previous step, and the library orchestrator to inject the data source text into the final prompt.
-For more information, See [AuthorPrompt](https://github.com/OfficeDev/TeamsFx/wiki/).
-For example, in the prompt's 'config.json' file.
+1. **Call AI with prompt**: In the Teams AI prompt system, you can easily inject a `DataSource` by adjusting the `augmentation.data_sources` configuration section.
+This connects the prompt with the `DataSource` added and the library orchestrator to inject the `DataSource` text into the final prompt.
+For more information, see [authorprompt](https://github.com/OfficeDev/TeamsFx/wiki/).
+For example, in the prompt's `config.json` file:

     ```json
     {